Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The ability to observe without evaluating is the highest form of intelligence."
+> "It is the mark of an educated mind to be able to entertain a thought without accepting it."
-> — **Jiddu Krishnamurti**
+> — **Aristotle**

 ---